syslua/syslua/docs/architecture/07-modules.md

 # Module System

-> Part of the [sys.lua Architecture](./00-overview.md) documentation.
+> Part of the [SysLua Architecture](./00-overview.md) documentation.

 This document covers the module system and composition.

 ## Core Value: Standard Lua Idioms

-sys.lua modules are **plain Lua modules**.
+SysLua modules are **plain Lua modules**.
 No magic, no DSL, no hidden behavior:

 - `require()` returns a table — just like any Lua library
 - `setup(opts)` is a function call — it does the work immediately
 - `options` is a table — documents defaults, used for merging
 - No hidden globals, no auto-evaluation, no implicit behavior

-If you know Lua, you know how sys.lua modules work.
+If you know Lua, you know how SysLua modules work.

 ## Entry Point vs Regular Modules